Atusa-gh/GrippingForcePrediction/README.md

 2. Signal processing

+      Signals are smoothed and noise is reduced via notch and band-pass filters.

 3. Dataset

       Data is derived form 10 healthy subjects with an average age of 23.8 years old (9 males and one female).